Why is my Employer Contesting my Workers’ Compensation Claim?

 Attorney Michael P. Burakoff and our law offices have decades of experience recovering full and fair compensation for our clients injured in the workplace across New Jersey, Morris County, and Sussex County, including communities such as East Hanover, Morristown, Parsippany, Denville, Dover, Netcong, Hopatcong, and Newton.

 Our firm works closely not only with our clients, but also their families.
 We understand how precarious a family’s situation can become as medical expenses mount and the injured party is unable to work.
-For this reson we focus on keeping our clients and their families informed and involved throughout the legal process as we work to secure them the compensation they both need and deserve to make your life whole again.
+For this reason we focus on keeping our clients and their families informed and involved throughout the legal process as we work to secure them the compensation they both need and deserve to make your life whole again.

 Please speak with Michael Burakoff and our legal team today in a free and confidential consultation regarding any type work related heat-related illness and your options for making a successful financial recovery.
 Please contact us online, or through either our Newton office or our Morristown office at 973-455-1567.